gamerpaddy/fy6900-customfirmware/README.md

 A custom firmware replacement for the FY6900 dual-channel arbitrary waveform signal generator, built with Arduino framework and PlatformIO for STM32F103CB microcontroller.

+Blame the AI for writing this readme if anything doesnt work. i hate working with git how it works and this was the only way of getting it to work

+copy the User_Setup.h into TFT_eSPI library folder to load the TFT settings.  or find a way to load it without messing with the library itself.

 ## 📋 Table of Contents

 - [Overview](#overview)